 Listed above are just a few of the major online privacy stories from 2021, but they are just the tip of the iceberg.
 All in all, 2021 was a record-breaking year for data breaches.

 According to Identity Theft Resource Center (ITRC) research, the total number of data breaches through the end of September had already exceeded the total number of events in 2020 by 17%.
 The Cyber Risk Analytics Research Team stated at least 18.8 billion records were exposed over the course of 2021.

 Cybercriminal and online attacks are here to stay, and you can expect plenty more bad news throughout 2022.
 How governments, companies, and private citizens respond to the numerous privacy challenges we all face will impact the virtual landscape forever.

 The internet can be a crazy place.
+Imagine you are doing amazing in your business, and you got a crazy ecommerce valuation, and you end up being hacked and uncompromising your data.
+Terrible!
 Only by implementing safe online strategies and choosing to encrypt your sensitive information with Internxt, will the individual stand a chance at keeping their privacy firmly in their own hands.

 Curious if your files are already haunted by viruses or if you suffered a password leak?
 Shine a light on hidden malware with the free Internxt file virus checker and password checker.